neilmayhew/RepoExplorer/README.md

 	libghc-{cmdargs,cryptohash,debian,fgl,missingh,curl,feed,tagsoup,xml}-dev

 cabal update
-cabal install --only-dependencies
+cabal install --installdir=/usr/local/bin --install-method=copy
-cabal configure
-cabal build
 ```

-This will produce binaries in `dist/build/RepoList/RepoList` and `dist/build/DependencyRoots/DependencyRoots`.
-Copy these to `~/bin`, `/usr/local/bin` or any other convenient place.
+You can set `--installdir` to any convenient place that's on your `PATH`.

 You can find the definitive list of build dependencies in `debian/control`, omitting `debhelper`, `haskell-devscripts` and `cdbs`, which are needed only for building packages, and `libghc-download-curl` which is no longer a system package and is installed using `cabal`.